What is a Caregiver Registry, and why should I consider this option?

 - Mileage: when caregivers run errands for you, it is appropriate for you to cover their mileage expense, generally around $.56/mile.

-A: In addition to our registry carrying liability insurance, each caregiver is required to carry a liability policy for $500,000 for "errors and omissions."
+In addition to our registry carrying liability insurance, each caregiver is required to carry a liability policy for $500,000.
 Each caregiver purchases his or her own liability policy, which renews each year and is their responsibility to keep current.
 Learn more about insurance considerations for employers of independent caregivers here.